 The Canadian Language Industry Association launched this translation quality standard to establish and define, “the requirements for the provision of translation services by translation service providers”.
-The standard is applicable to individual translators, as well as to organisations.
+The standard is applicable to individual translators, as well as to organizations.

 The above is not an exhaustive list of translation quality standards.
-Other examples include UNI 10574 in Italy, DIN 2345 in Germany and Önorm D 1200 and Önorm D 1201 in Austria, as well as similar systems around the world.
-While these differ from country to country, at their core they are designed to cover the processes, resources and other elements required to deliver good, reliable professional translations.
+Other examples include UNI 10574 in Italy, DIN 2345 in Germany, and Önorm D 1200 and Önorm D 1201 in Austria, as well as similar systems around the world.
+While these differ from country to country, at their core they are designed to cover the processes, resources, and other elements required to deliver good, reliable professional translations.